ForgeRock/exampleOAuth2Clients/iOS-AppAuth/README.md

 [Back to top](#top)

-Both example apps referred here follow the best practices outlined in RFC 8252 and rely on their implementation in the AppAuth SDK.
-The RFC is concerned with security issues existing in "third-party" applications that cannot be trusted by the end-user.
-Addressing these concerns comes with limitations in the iOS environment: a mandatory end-user consent dialog and extra steps that may be required for implementing a single sign on experience.
-Nevertheless, with the AppAuth SDK we've demonstrated the most universal approach for implementing OAuth 2.0 authorization flows in native iOS apps.
+Both example apps referred here follow the best practices outlined in RFC 8252 and rely on their implementation in the AppAuth for iOS SDK.
+The RFC is concerned with security issues existing in third-party applications that cannot be trusted by the end-user.
+Addressing these concerns in the iOS environment necessitates in leveraging Universal Links for client authentication and may require extra steps for implementing a single sign on experience.
+Nevertheless, with the AppAuth SDK, we've demonstrated the most universal approach for implementing OAuth 2.0 authorization flows in native iOS apps.
 The examples can serve as a quick reference for the most basic tasks these types of applications may perform when consuming data from a REST API protected by OAuth 2.0.